alexkolo/strategic-ai/en/portfolio.md

 _For a leading provider of industrial diagnostics, this project showcased how the core Digital Twin product could be enhanced by integrating advanced statistical models, directly supporting the company's publicly stated R&D strategy of creating hybrid modeling solutions.<sup><a href="#fn-1">1</a>,<a href="#fn-2">2</a></sup>_

 - **The Strategic Initiative:** The company's core product relied on high-fidelity, physics-based Digital Twins.
-This project was a strategic R&D initiative to explore and integrate complementary data-driven statistical models.
-The goal was to create a hybrid AI system to enhance diagnostic accuracy for key assets like Combined Cycle Gas Turbines (CCGT).<sup><a href="#fn-1">1</a>,<a href="#fn-2">2</a></sup>
+This project was a strategic R&D initiative to explore the integration of complementary data-driven statistical models in order to create a hybrid AI system to enhance diagnostic accuracy for key assets like Combined Cycle Gas Turbines (CCGT).<sup><a href="#fn-1">1</a>,<a href="#fn-2">2</a></sup>

 - **My Strategic Solution & Implementation:** I led the development and benchmarking of advanced statistical models designed to complement the existing physics-based system.
 This involved: